 If you happen to have a bunch of mismatched hand-me-downs, one way to embrace this in your home is to focus on an eclectic decorating style.
 Know that everything is mismatched … and accentuate that.

 Remember the kitschy, mismatched decorating of restaurants in the ‘90s?
-Rusty trombones, old signs, and vintage photos in frames graced the walls … and it all looked good.
+Rusty trombones, old signs, and vintage photos in frames graced the walls … and it all looked good together.
 If you embrace it and get a little creative, all of your unmatching pieces in your home can look intentional.
-And it can end up looking good.
+And it can end up looking pretty cool.

 Searching for pick-me-ups